sfalmo/HyperDFT/README.md

 ### Instructions

-We consider the hard rod fluid ("HR") and the square well fluid with a range of 1.2 ("SW1.2") in one spatial dimension and take the observable A of interest to be the largest cluster size of a given microstate.
+We consider the hard rod fluid ("HR") and the square well fluid with a range of 1.2 ("SW1.2") in one spatial dimension and take the observable of interest to be the largest cluster size of a given microstate.

-Neural correlation functionals (see also [NeuralDFT](https://github.com/sfalmo/NeuralDFT) and [NeuralDFT-Tutorial](https://github.com/sfalmo/NeuralDFT-Tutorial)) can be loaded from the files `model_<particles>.bson`.
+Neural direct correlation functionals (see also [NeuralDFT](https://github.com/sfalmo/NeuralDFT) and [NeuralDFT-Tutorial](https://github.com/sfalmo/NeuralDFT-Tutorial)) can be loaded from the files `model_<particles>.bson`.
 Simulation data is provided in the directories `data_<particles>_L<system length>` (raw) and in the files `data_<particles>_L<system length>.jld2` (preprocessed).
 The trained hyper-direct correlation functionals are saved in the files `model_cluster_<particles>_L<system length>.bson`.

-Code to generate and process the reference simulation data as well as to train the neural hyper-direct correlation functional is given in `main.jl`
+Code to generate and process the reference simulation data as well as to train the neural hyper-direct correlation functional is given in `main.jl`.
 Utilities are provided in `simulation.jl`, `dft.jl` and `neural.jl`.
 Plots of the manuscript can be reproduced with `plots.ipynb` (start a Jupyter server to run this notebook).